MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 <p align="center"><img width="830" alt="Screenshot 2022-04-03 134003" src="https://user-images.githubusercontent.com/72515939/161431087-8fadbe79-bdc6-49fc-8721-eb149db7ede0.png"></p>

-<p align="justify">OpenCore is what we refer to as a boot-loader and also a chain-loader at the same time; it is a complex piece of software that we use to prepare our systems for MacOS™, specifically by injecting new data for MacOS™ such as SMBIOS, ACPI tables, and kexts.</p>
+<p align="justify">OpenCore is referred to as a "boot-loader" and also a "chain-loader".
+At the same time, it is a complex software program, used to call the operating systems MacOS™, Linux, and Windows™.
+In addition, it also has the ability to inject new data into MacOS™ operating systems such as SMBIOS, Advanced Configuration Table and Power Interface (ACPI), and Kernel Extension (Kext).</p>

-**Remark:** <p align="justify">As an alternative, we can use [DiskGenius](https://www.diskgenius.com) to identify the storage structure.
-[DiskGenius](https://www.diskgenius.com) is an application for Windows™ only, and it is very useful for manipulating drives and for various other purposes.
-You can select and click on the EFI partition to see the contents contained in the partition.</p>
+**Remark:** <p align="justify">Alternatively, [DiskGenius](https://www.diskgenius.com) can be used to identify the storage structure.
+It is a special application only for Windows ™ and it is very useful for manipulating drives and for various other purposes.
+By clicking on the EFI partition, the contents of the partition can be viewed and manipulated easily.</p>

 ![Artboard 1](https://user-images.githubusercontent.com/72515939/166097226-b35e84ab-0498-419a-a3e6-0cf6e9c276e5.png)